sucaba/IronTextLibrary/Doc/UserGuide.md

 libraries around.
 Another solution is to use programming language with powerful enough metaprogramming features.
 This way metaprogramming constructs like macros and monads can be used to create hosted version of your language.
-Examples of such languages include:
+Examples of such powerful programming languages include:

 - Lisp, Scheme, Clojure (macros)
 - Haskell, F# (monads)